Children of Rus'

 - Robert Weinberg, Journal of Modern History

 My research and teaching are enriched by technology, and I am interested in thinking through how historians can use digital tools to open new avenues for exploration and to communicate their findings to other scholars and the general public.
 I am particularly interested in using geo-spatial analysis to analyze flows of people, ideas, and commodities over time and across space.
-For examples of my digital work connected to Utopia's Discontents, see my interactive series of maps and my visualization of Russian émigré publications.
+For examples of my digital work connected to Utopia's Discontents, see the book's companion site.